A New Chapter Begins

 France was a culture shock since the last town I finished high school in boasted 600 inhabitants (yes, six hundred).
 I rediscovered my home country through a European lens, learned to speak Parisian French and grasped life’s important lessons:

 1. Having a plan is important, sticking to it is almost impossible.

 2. Perseverance creates opportunity.

-I originally planned to go back to Canada and to get a degree.
-An opportunity to work in the electronics sector changed absolutely everything...
+I originally planned to go back to Canada and to get a degree, but an opportunity to work in the electronics sector changed absolutely everything.
 My study plans were replaced by wedding plans and without warning, my career was officially launched.
 I moved from consumer electronics and industrial components to blood transfusion and clinical trials.
 Each new job was never what I had thought it would be, but almost always led to troubleshooting, problem-solving and relationship-building.